talhakhalid-x24/JavaScript_21-38/README.md

 # JavaScript_21-38
-Some short program of javascript
+Some short programs of javascript